Print| Email

 In many jurisdictions, the patent application examination process begins as soon as a regular patent application is filed.

 Canada, however, permits applicants to wait up to four years before initiating the examination process.
 Often, this time allows applicants who have filed related applications in the United States or other jurisdictions to first see how these related applications are received by the foreign patent offices.
 It’s not uncommon to receive the same objections in multiple jurisdictions.
 Thus, if the U.S. patent office cites multiple pieces of prior art against the application and considers that the invention is not novel and/or is “obvious”, there is a good chance a Canadian application will be met with similar objections.
 An applicant may, on that basis, decide to abandon the application, proactively amend the application, or wait to see whether the objections to the U.S. application may be overcome before investing money and time into its Canadian counterpart.
 Another motivation to wait to initiate examination in Canada may be to defer the costs of the examination phase for a time.
-The cost to request examination is (as of 2023) ranges from $100 to $816, depending on characteristics of the application and the applicant.
-Further, commencing on October 3, 2022, there is a fee of $100 (or $50 if small entity) for each claim in excess of twenty.
+The cost to request examination is (as of 2024) ranges from $110 to $1110, depending on characteristics of the application and the applicant.
+Further, there is now a fee of $110 (or $55 if small entity) for each claim in excess of twenty.
 Subsequent costs are involved in responding to reports issued by the examiner with respect to the application.
 It’s not uncommon to receive more than one such report.
 Thus, by waiting to initiate examination, these costs are put off until such time as the applicant has the resources to fund them.
 Other reasons you may choose to file your application but delay requesting examination include to give yourself time to assess the commercial feasibility and market potential of your invention.

 Notably, in what could be viewed as a quirk of Canadian patent procedure, the patent office is empowered to accept requests for examination not only from the applicant for the patent but also from third parties.
 As long as the request is made in the prescribed manner and accompanied by the required fee, the request for examination may be made by any person.